 "But I keep feeling that if I had been a better parent, he would not be struggling the way he is."

-"Maybe and maybe not.
+"Maybe that's true and maybe not.
 You have no way of knowing this.
+I know people from very abusive families who do very well in their lives, and I know people who were from loving families who are struggling.
 Your self-judgment is your attempt to have control over something you have no control over - Luc's choices.
 You are trying to avoid your feelings of helplessness regarding Luc.
 But you are helpless over him.
 You cannot make him be different.